 In order for a student to transfer from other Ohio universities into the preprofessional division of any of the baccalaureate programs of the College of Pharmacy or change from another college within The University of Toledo to the College of Pharmacy, the student must have a higher education cumulative grade point average (GPA) of at least 2.7 (this is based on all letter grades attained at all institutions of higher learning and uses the point average scale of A equaling 4 points), be in good standing at the university, and be eligible to return.
-Evaluation of transcripts from other institutions is not done until a student is admitted to the College of Pharmacy must have a cumulative higher education GPA of 2.7, be in good standing at the university, and be eligible to return GPA of 2.7, be in good standing at the university, and be eligible to return to the college of pharmacy previously attended.
+Evaluation of transcripts from other institutions is not done until a student is admitted to the College of Pharmacy.
+The student may be required to take placement tests in English, chemistry and/or algebra.
+A student who has attended another Ohio college of pharmacy must have a cumulative higher education GPA of 2.7, be in good standing at the university, and be eligible to return to the college of pharmacy previously attended.
 Transfer students who wish to apply to the professional division must have been enrolled in The University of Toledo College of Pharmacy and registered for 16 semester hours (a letter grade must be received in each course) prior to application to the professional division.

 Students with course work from non-Ohio institutions will be evaluated on an individual basis.
 After a student is admitted, the student may be asked to supply nonreturnable college catalogs so that course equivalencies can be determined.
 The student also may be required to take placement tests in English, chemistry and/or algebra.
-Transfer students are only admitted to the preprofessional division of the B.S.P.S. or the Pharm.
-D. programs.
+Transfer students are only admitted to the preprofessional division of the B.S. in pharmaceutical sciences or the Pharm.
+D. program.
 For a transfer student to be accepted into the second year of the program, all criteria and prerequisites for second-year class standing must be met.
 Second-year class standing begins only in the fall semester.

 Highly qualified students who will have earned bachelor degrees and will have met all prerequisites may be reviewed for admission directly to the professional division of the Pharm.D. program.
 Admission may be granted only on a space-available basis after all qualified internal candidates have been admitted.
 Effective with the Fall 2012 professional division admissions cycle, a select and highly qualified group of up to five Undergraduates With Degree (UWDs) will be admitted directly into the professional division of the Pharm.D. program.
-UWDs will be defined as students who have obtained a United States baccalaureate degree before matriculation into the Pharm.D. program at The University of Toledo.
+UWDs will be defined as students who have obtained a United States baccalaureate degree before matriculation into the Pharm.D.
+Program at The University of Toledo.